Video can’t be displayed

 all are important for improving nighttime helipad safety.

-to illustrate; bElow are Identical photographs. all that has changed is THAT THEY HAVE BEEN DARKENED TO MAKE THE HELIPADS more DIFFICULT TO SEE. the darkened photos represent helipads at night and are representative of everyone's loss of depth perception at night.
+to illustrate; BELOW ARE IDENTICAL PHOTOGRAPHS.
+ALL THAT HAS CHANGED IS THAT THEY HAVE BEEN DARKENED TO MAKE THE HELIPADS MORE DIFFICULT TO SEE. representing helipads at night are darkened photos that illustrate how everyone loses their depth perception at night.

-NOTE: what is Important for any good visibility, is having good contrast between what one is trying to see and its background.
+NOTE: what is Important for good visibility, is having a good contrast between what one is trying to see and its background.

 The picture below is taken standing next to a fully compliant FAA / ICAO helipad, with all its point source lights lit.

-Despite standing right next to the helipad, it is difficult to make out the lit helicopter landing pattern.
+Despite standing right next to the helipad, it is difficult to make out the lit helipad landing pattern.

-Note: This helipad meets all FAA regulations, yet, at night, standing close to the helipad, the pattern of lights is still confusing.
-From a distance, these point source visual aids would be even more confusing and their pattern even more difficult to make out.
+Note: The helipad below meets all FAA regulations, yet, at night, standing close to the helipad, the pattern of lights is very confusing.
+For pilots from a distance, these point source visual aids would be even more confusing and their pattern even more difficult to make out, particularly if they were approaching the helipad at low angles.

 As further evidence; below are a series of blue point source lights from the same helipad, which, when viewed from a distance, are difficult to see exactly what they represent.
 Indeed, it is clear that these blue point source lamps, provide NO depth perception for viewers.